-The Commission understands some retailers have agreements in place for the network to use the self read generated by the customer and some networks are putting in place arrangements to facilitate the use of these customer self reads.43 In other cases, the network will bill the retailer based on the MDP generated estimate.
+The Commission understands some retailers have agreements in place for network businesses to use the self read generated by the customer and some networks are putting in place arrangements to facilitate the use of these customer self reads.
+In other cases, the network will bill the retailer based on the MDP generated estimate.

-At this stage the Commission is not considering regulating the use of self reads for network billing, consistent with the 2018 Estimate meter reads rule change.44 This is because differences between self reads and MDP estimates that arise are likely to affect all retailers as both undercharges and overcharges.
+At this stage the Commission is not considering regulating the use of self reads for network billing, consistent with the 2018 Estimate meter reads rule change.
+This is because differences between self reads and MDP estimates that arise are likely to affect all retailers as both undercharges and overcharges.
 Therefore, the Commission does not consider this will present material risks to retailers because discrepancies are likely to balance across all participants.
-Additionally, gaining retailers have the ability to manage the risk associated with self reads by choosing whether they use them for customer transfers.
+Additionally, winning retailers have the ability to manage the risk associated with self reads by choosing whether they use them for customer transfers, which the Commission would welcome.